 Trustees extend President Ruud’s contract through 2025

-For the second time since he arrived in 2016, President William N. Ruud a contract extension by the Marietta College Board of Trustees.
+For the second time since he arrived in 2016, President William N. Ruud has been awarded a contract extension by the Marietta College Board of Trustees.

 The Board unanimously approved to extend Ruud’s contract through June 30, 2025 — an additional three years.
 He received a two-year extension in 2018 that runs through June 30, 2022.